 If you have already applied or been admitted to UIC in the upcoming fall semester as a transfer or graduate student, but want to take undergraduate courses during the preceding summer, you will need to select a summer application and apply by the application deadline.
 If you still plan to apply as a degree-seeking student for the fall, visit the Office of Admissions for more information.

 Note for fall incoming students – Even if you attend Summer Session, you will still need to submit your Intent to Enroll for the fall semester by the Intent to Enroll deadline.
 Also, once you’ve completed your summer course(s), you may need to petition your college to transfer the credits into your UIC degree program.
 If you have questions about which course to take in summer, consult a UIC advisor.

 International students attending other U.S. universities can take undergraduate-level credit courses at UIC during the summer but need to fulfill all admissions and eligibility requirements.

-Step 1 and 2 both need to be completed by the application deadline.
+Both of the following two items need to be completed by the application deadline:

 After you’ve submitted all required supporting documentation, it takes about two weeks for your application to be processed.

 If you are interested in taking noncredit English as a Second Language courses only, you do not need to complete a Summer Session Only application.
 For information about taking ESL courses, visit the Tutorium in Intensive English or e-mail firstname.lastname@example.org.